SuperDARNCanada/borealis/docs/source/failure_modes.rst

 -------------------------------
 UHD throws several error codes depending on the performance of the system:

-  U     underflow, the host computer is not sending data fast enough.
+:U: underflow, the host computer is not sending data fast enough.
 Generally harmless.
-  O     overflow, the host computer can't consume data fast enough.
+:O: overflow, the host computer can't consume data fast enough.
 Generally harmless.
-  L     late packet on transmit
+:L: late packet on transmit
-  S     sequence error, typically packets dropped on the network.
+:S: sequence error, typically packets dropped on the network.
-  OOS   out of sequence, packets received out of order.
+:OOS: out of sequence, packets received out of order.

 These error codes are generally not a cause for concern, unless they are accumulating quickly, i.e. filling the screen faster than you can track, which generally will crash the system with a more descriptive error message.